imoore76/ldlm/client/README.md

 ### Lock

 `Lock()` attempts to acquire a lock in LDLM.
 It will block until the lock is acquired or until `WaitTimeoutSeconds` has elapsed (if specified).
-If you have set `WaitTimeoutSeconds` and the lock could not be acquired in that time, the returned error will be `ErrLockWaitTimeout`.

 `Lock()` accepts the following arguments.